-The ultimate goal in having a positive body image is to feel comfortable in our skin.
-Part of the paradigm shift we hope to achieve is accepting our bodies unconditionally.
-In my blog Eating Intentions I spoke of loving yourself unconditionally as your grandmother would have done.
-But, there is a further step to feeling comfortable in your skin, you actually have to believe your body is not flawed.
-How is that to be done, if 80% of us feel that there is something wrong with our bodies, that we are flawed from a standard?
-How can we do that if most of us believe deep down that we are only lovable or acceptable at a certain weight we either maintain by living in food prison or that we hope to get to someday when that diet actually works?
+People with body confidence feel comfortable in their skin.
+This is a tall task today; to do this you actually have to believe your body is not flawed.
+How can we feel believe we are not flawed if 75% of us women in Kardashian Culture believe that there is something wrong with our bodies?
+Most of us believe deep down that we are only lovable or acceptable at a certain weight that we either maintain by living in food prison or that we hope to get to someday when that diet actually works?

 I’d like to show you what this healthy dialogue could look like, so you have an example of how you could to confront your own body demons.
-My personal Body Journal’s number one pattern is that I think my chest is too large.
-My cup size has gone up as my hormone levels are going down, and I was unhappy with every part of this development.
+My own personal pattern is that I think my chest is too large.
+My cup size has gone up as my hormone levels have gone down.
 I may never get to the place where I think my chest is attractive as I age.
 But, this exercise isn’t about adopting a delusion that I am 25 years old with small, perky breasts.
 This is an exercise in acceptance of where I am today.
 I do this in the name of the higher purpose of feeling comfortable in my body.

 Here I respond logically to my negative internal thoughts about my chest:

-- My breasts look just like my mom, what did I expect would happen?
+- My breasts look just like my mom's breasts, what did I expect would happen?